JacobFV/old-jacobfv.github.io/_posts/2022-06-22-the-master-plan-part-2.md

 Describe how
 - I will make the Limboid
 - Sell the Limboid
-- Market the DIY Limboid COmpany business model to encourage others to join
+- Market the DIY Limboid Company business model to encourage others to join
+  - AI powered companies
 - Use the Limboid benevolently
   - Limboid humanitarian program
   - Limboid space program